bm1125/fifa/README.md

 # The model

 I am not really familiar with neural networks algroithms.
-I know the basics of how neural networks works but actually traning a model is something I haven't done before and at first I felt blind actually trying to figure how many layers I should use, how many nodes and what parameters I should set.
+I know the basics of how neural networks works but actually traning a model is something I haven't done before and at first I felt really blind when I was trying to figure how many layers I should use, how many nodes and what parameters I should set.
 After a lot of trial and error I set the model as follows:

 ```python
 def setModel(dropout, first_layer, second_layer):